 Are you and your family prepared for a disaster?
 Recent events have caused us all to look more closely at how well we are prepared to handle an emergency or disaster.
 Emergency Management experts tell us we all need to be prepared to be on our own for the first 72 hours after a disaster, some even suggest that we plan to be on our own for up to seven days.
 You shouldn't expect to receive assistance from government agencies during the first 72 hours, because during that time officials are working to address the most serious and life threatening incidents and it is unlikely they will be able to provide much assistance in individual neighborhoods.

 So what can you do to be prepared for the worst?

 Make a family communications plan that includes an evacuation plan that coordinates with your school, work and community communication plans.
 Practice this plan with your entire family.
-Build a disaster supply kit that includes enough supplies for each family member for seven days (don't forget your pets).
+Build a disaster supply kit that includes enough supplies for each family member for three days (don't forget your pets).
 Remember to check your kit every six months.
 There are six basics you should stock for your home in the case of an emergency: water, food, first aid supplies, clothing and bedding, tools and emergency supplies, and special items for medical conditions.
 Keep the items that you would most likely need during an evacuation in an easy-to carry container.
-For more information on emergency preparedness visit the Red Cross website, the Pierce County Department of Emergency Management website, or the FEMA website Ready.gov.
-FEMA is part of the U.S. Department of Homeland Security.
+For more information on emergency preparedness visit the Red Cross website, the Pierce County Department of Emergency Management website, or the U.S. Department of Homeland Security website Ready.gov .

 The following is a checklist from the Pierce County Department of Emergency Management of things you can do to be prepared: